love2kick/RSS_reader/README.md

 example/example.json

 Installation:
-Simple installation: _pip install ._
+Simple installation: _pip install -e ._
 Run tests: _python setup.py test_

-After installation you can run RSS_reader %OPTIONS% from console.
+After installation you can run RSS_reader %OPTIONS% from console (May require sudo permissions.  ).

 Fancy RSS_reader is a peace of garbage that i made as an ultimate task to waste a lot of time and learn some software gore.
 It can check feed from url provided by user and return some common info from those pesky feeds.